How to Set Up a Web Application Project for Fuzzing

 If you want to fuzz http requests (recommended where possible), you can use out of process fuzzing and start your software under test separately.
 A quick setup is possible by selecting "Setup project for web application fuzzing".
 This will create a project without a docker image and without a build script, neither of which are needed for out of process fuzzing.

-If you also want to fuzz Java API methods directly in the same project, leave it unselected and follow the steps in Java API fuzzing documentation.
-A project created for Java API fuzzing can also be used for out of process fuzzing of web applications.
+If you also want to fuzz Java Unit methods directly in the same project, leave it unselected and follow the steps in Java Unit fuzzing documentation.
+A project created for Java Unit fuzzing can also be used for out of process fuzzing of web applications.

 Read next: Connecting Web Applications